 1) a better understanding of how the WSF as a space can have stronger politival impact and also be more attractive for the movements.

-2) a better understanding of if, and if so how, the WSF can be [5] an actor[6] [7] [8] taking into consideration the plurality of its participants.
+2) a better understanding of if, and if so how, the WSF can be seen as [5] an actor[6] [7] [8] taking into consideration the plurality of its participants.

 3) a list of the most important arguments for and against the IC taking positions and positions being declared on behalf of the WSF.